Apple suffers 1st quarterly sales decline in nearly 4 years

 Apple’s profit also eroded during the past quarter, even though the Cupertino, California, company remained a pillar of prosperity.
 Earnings totaled $30 billion, or $1.88 per share, a 13 decrease from the same time in the previous year.
 Those results also missed a target of $1.94 per share set by analysts polled by FactSet Research.

-Investors reacted to the letdown by driving down Apple's stock by nearly 5% in Thursday's extended trading.
-That reversed a recent rally that had recently lifted Apple's shares, which lost more than a quarter of their value last year amid a broad slump in technology stocks.
+Investors reacted to the letdown by initially driving down Apple's stock by nearly 5% in Thursday's extended trading.
+But management remarks made during a conference call with analysts raised hopes that Apple's disappointing performance may have been a mere hiccup, paring the decrease in the company's shares to less than 1%.

+Apple’s rare stumble came against a backdrop of renewed investor optimism about tech’s outlook for this year, helping to spur a 17% increase in the sector’s bellwether Nasdaq composite index so far this year.

+But now Wall Street seems likely to reassess things in light of Apple’s latest results and ongoing worries about a potential recession in the wake of rising interest rates aimed at tamping down inflation, said Investing.com analyst Jesse Cohen.

+“We manage for the long term," Apple CEO Tim Cook told analysts during the conference call.
+“We invest in innovation and people.”

-Apple CEO Tim Cook had also braced investors for tougher sledding in late October when he warned of “increasingly difficult economic conditions” heading into the holiday season.
+Cook had tried to brace investors for tougher sledding in late October when he warned of “increasingly difficult economic conditions” heading into the holiday season.
 Then, just a few days later, Apple cautioned that China’s attempts to clamp down on the spread of COVID was affecting its production lines and would prevent meeting all the demand for the premium iPhone 14 models during the holidays.

 That contributed to an 8% decrease in iPhone sales from the previous year to $65.8 billion in the most recent quarter.